 Loveman Village was constructed in the early 1950s with 500 units.
 At that time, it represented a significant upgrade in terms of the quality of housing available for lower income and underserved residents in Birmingham.
 In recent years, not so much.

 Loveman Village was a prime candidate for redevelopment for many reasons, and its revitalization has the potential for impacting the near west side of Birmingham and can be a catalyst and foundation for additional improvements planned in the neighborhood.
-Working with the Housing Authority Birmingham District (HABD) and supported in part by AHFA funding awards, Hollyhand Development is redeveloping Loveman Village in three phases.
+Working with the Housing Authority of the Birmingham District (HABD) and supported in part by AHFA funding awards, Hollyhand Development is redeveloping Loveman Village in three phases.

 In this role, Gadsden has used her computer skills to chart, on a building-by-building level and by resident family, the relocation options and choices for residents.
 She also has attended meetings with HABD and city officials to learn more about the development process.
 In addition, she is training to help produce a video of the process involved with the redevelopment.
-This whole process has given her input and insight into the redevelopment of the property that is her home.
+This whole process has allowed her input and insight into the redevelopment of the property that is her home.

 In August 2017, HABD president and CEO told the Birmingham Times, “We have a robust community engagement department … that means we work with our residents and create a case management model that we link them to services so that within five years they become self-sufficient.
 One of the things we have to do as public housing officials is break the cycle of generational poverty and generational public housing.
 We’re doing that here in Loveman Village.”